Will the FDA issue a recall for Lipitor Side Effects in 2015?

-Two recalls of atorvastatin, the generic form of Lipitor, have been issued in the last four years, affecting thousands of customers.
-Now, in addition to these safety concerns, some consumers are asking whether there will be a Lipitor recall in 2014: this time, the concern is that using Lipitor could lead to an increased risk of type 2 diabetes, particularly for women.
+Three recalls of atorvastatin, the generic form of Lipitor, have been issued in the last five years, affecting thousands of customers.
+Now, in addition to these safety concerns, some consumers are asking whether there will be a Lipitor recall in 2015: this time, the concern is that using Lipitor could lead to an increased risk of type 2 diabetes, particularly for women.

 2010 Lipitor Recall